SaaS magic number icon

 A magic number below 0.5 usually indicates that it is too early to invest in sales and marketing.

-This being said, it is important to keep in mind that the SaaS magic number can vary over time driven by a wide range of factors including the cost of acquiring new customers, the ability to cross sell to existing customers, net dollar retention, even churn.
+This being said, it is important to keep in mind that the SaaS magic number can vary over time driven by a wide range of factors including the cost of acquiring new customers, the ability to cross-sell to existing customers, net dollar retention, even churn.
 The Magic Number is just one financial metric and should be considered in the context of a company’s overall financial performance and business model.

 What are the Magic Number SaaS benchmarks?

-SaaS magic number can vary widely depending on the industry and business model.
+The SaaS magic number can vary widely depending on the industry and business model.
 Magic Numbers are much harder to compare across companies.
 If you are looking for comparable and widely researched benchmarks, CAC Payback may be a better measure of sales efficiency.
-Rather than using external benchmarks, it is more useful to compare a company’s SaaS magic number to its own historical performance or to the performance of similar companies in the same industry.
-As a very rough rule of thumb:

 • 1.0+ with a healthy Gross Margin.
-Consider investing in sales and marketing
+Consider investing in sales and marketing.

-• Between 0.5 and 1.0: Depends on business specific factors
+• Between 0.5 and 1.0: Depends on business specific factors.

-• Below 0.5: Not ready to invest in sales and marketing
+• Below 0.5: Not ready to invest in sales and marketing.

-SaaS Magic Number Visualization Example
+SaaS Magic Number Visualisation Example

 Saas magic number graph